LouayKharouf26/Louaykharouf26/README.md

 - My name is Louay Khrouf ✨
-- 🔭 R&D Intern on the GreenIT field with Berger-Levrault
+- 🔭 R&D Engineer on the GreenIT field with Berger-Levrault
+- Preparing for PhD thesis with INRIA Lille
-- 🔭 I’m currently a Network & Telecommunication Engineering Student  ...
+- 🔭 INSAT Alumni ...
 - 🌱  Devops and CyberSecurity Enthusiast
 - 👯 I’m currently making Web Developpement projects and migrating them to the cloud domain